MichaelCurrin/code-cookbook/recipes/python/mypy/add-to-project.md

+---
+description: How to install and run Mypy to your project for type checking
+---
 # How to add Mypy to your project
-> How to install and run Mypy to your project for type checking

 ## 1. Setup